aappddeevv/scala-vdom/README.md

 environments. scala-vdom was designed to run on clients and servers in both scalajs and non-scalajs environments.
 Most of the core layers create immutable objects that are Backend independent or at least highly decoupled from a Backend.

+To create the layers, a slick-like Backend was created.
+The Backend "lifts" the Patch and VNode objects into it using implicits and transforms those fairly simple objects into executable actions.
+This design approach makes extensions more difficult to make but it reduces the burden on the programmer by providing a much simpler set of classes and type signatures to build on.

 ## VNode
 Virtual DOM trees are built using the VNode classes.
 VNode objects are immutable.
 Use of